Quick Navigation:

 Creating a Disk Image

-Step 1: Launch the Disk Utility application and choose the external HDD you want to clone.
+Step 1: Launch the Disk Utility application under "Utilities" in "Applications".

-This DVD/CD master image will end in.cdr for use with external software.
+At last, you need to assign the format for the disk image.
+The DVD/CD master image will end in.cdr for use with external software.
 If you don't have a good reason not to, go with "read/write."
+Click on "Save" button to start creating disk image for the drive.

-Step 3: The duration of this procedure is uncertain.
-Select the Image, then go to Images > Add Checksum to generate a checksum of the Image.
+Step 4: The duration of this procedure is uncertain depending on the disk size.
+Select the Image, then go to "Images", and then" Add Checksum" to generate a checksum of the Image.

 Disk Image Mounting and Unmounting with Encryption